 A well- mannered young lad, Kevin would walk diligently for two miles to school each day and 2 miles back to a community with no electricity.
 This did not phase him, as he would crouch under the faint light of a kerosene oil lamp to ensure that his home work was complete and to be ready for exams.
 He spent a short time with his father Patrick, but most of his childhood was with his mother Miriam.
 They both did what they could to provide a solid foundation for him.

 Kevin’s gift of music did not surface until he was about 13 years old, when family members and friends over-heard him singing on his downtime.
 Some were amazed and were not aware of how great his vocals were.
-Kevin would sing in church, school and small functions, but it wasn’t until 2003 that he emerged as a rising gospel artiste when he entered and won the Jamaica Cultural Development Commission’s (JCDC) Gospel Song Competition.
+To be honest, not even kevin knew he was a good singer.
+He would sing in church as The Praise and Worship Leader and Choir Director, school and small functions, but it wasn’t until 2003 that he emerged as a rising gospel artiste when he entered and won the Jamaica Cultural Development Commission’s (JCDC) Gospel Song Competition.
 His journey in ministry was now fully activated.

-In 2005, Kevin was ordained to the office of an evangelist, the same year he graduated from the University of the West Indies, Mona with a Bachelor of Science Degree in Biochemistry.
-His hopes of becoming a medical doctor would now come to a halt as he stepped into full-time ministry.
-Though this was not an easy decision, Kevin felt God’s calling with confirmation from mentors who guided him through this life changing journey.
-He knew God’s unmistakable voice, for this was the same voice that had given him direction throughout his childhood years when he needed it most.
+In 2005, Kevin was ordained to the office of an evangelist, the same year he graduated from the University of the West Indies, Mona Campus, with a Bachelor of Science Degree in Biochemistry.
+His hopes of becoming a medical doctor would now, however, come to a halt as he stepped into full-time ministry.
+This was not an easy decision, but Kevin felt God’s calling, and with confirmation and guidance from strong mentors, he stepped out by faith on a journey that would change his life and the lives of many others.
+He knew God’s unmistakable voice, for this was the same voice that had given him direction throughout his childhood years when he needed it the most.

-Now an ordained evangelist, author, motivational speaker and international recording artiste, Kevin is at the helm of Kevin Downswell Ministries where he is leading with much success.
+Now an ordained evangelist, author, motivational speaker, international recording artiste and JN Group's Brand Ambassador, Kevin is at the helm of Kevin Downswell Ministries where he is leading with much success.

-Downswell earned many accolades for his work in the gospel ministry including the award for Male Artiste of the year by the New York-based Love Gospel International Awards; Youth View Award for Favorite Gospel Artiste in Jamaica for two consecutive years; Star Award for Gospel Artiste of year and Love 101 FM Engage Alien Award for Artiste of the Year.
+Downswell has earned many accolades for his work in gospel music industry including the award for Male Artiste of the year by the New York-based Love Gospel International Awards; Youth View Award for Favorite Gospel Artiste in Jamaica for two consecutive years; Star Award for Gospel Artiste of year and Love 101 FM Engage Alien Award for Artiste of the Year.

-Other achievements include nominations for the Marlin Award; Atlanta Gospel Music Award; Paramount Gospel Music Award for Best Male Vocalist; E.M.E Award; the International Reggae & World Music Award among others.
-During his career, Downswell has been privileged to share the stage with some of gospels greatest; Donnie McClurkin, Israel Houghton, Kirk Franklin, Byron Cage, Tye Tribbett and Michael W. Smith and many others.
-He has done numerous performances in the US, Canada, across the Caribbean, South America, Europe, including the UK, Japan and parts of Africa including Kenya, Nigeria and South Africa.
+Other achievements include The Top Gospel Artiste in Jamaica for the last five years by the Youth Views Awards (now Your Views Awards), nominations for the Marlin Award; Atlanta Gospel Music Awards; Paramount Gospel Music Award for Best Male Vocalist; E.M.E Award; The International Reggae & World Music Award (IRAWMA) for 2017 & 2018, Sterling Awards, among others.
+Downswell has been privileged to share the stage with some of gospels greatest including pastor Donnie McClurkin, Israel Houghton, Kirk Franklin, Byron Cage, Tye Tribbett and Michael W. Smith and many others.
+His songs are played in numerous countries such as The US, Canada, across the Caribbean, South America, Europe, including the UK, Japan and parts of Africa including Kenya, Nigeria and South Africa.